The right to privacy

 - communications privacy: restriction of interference with mail, telephone and electronic communications;

-- territorial privacy: restrictions on unwarranted intrusion into the home, workplace and streets through, for example, surveillance and the use of geolocational technologies;
+- territorial or spatial privacy: restrictions on unwarranted intrusion into the home, workplace and streets through, for example, surveillance and the use of geolocational technologies; the concept can extend to privacy of personal objects located in private space such as personal writing, souvenirs and mementos;

 - information privacy: regulation of the collection and handling of an individual’s personal information; this is also called ‘data protection’.